BrandonTang89/otwbanditwalkthrough/README.md

 ./-file09: data
 '''

-#Here we can see that only ./-file7 is human readable, thus we open that file
+# ere we can see that only ./-file7 is human readable, thus we open that file
 cat ./-file07
 </pre>
 ### Level 5